Architectural Expressionism: A Revolution in Early 20th Century Architecture

 Legacy and Influence

-Although the expressionist movement in European architecture was relatively short-lived, its influence can be traced in modern architecture.
-In the 1920s, architects began prioritizing spatial rationalization; however, the principles of expressionism found new development in the post-war period.
+Although the Expressionist movement in European architecture was short-lived, its influence can be traced in contemporary architecture.
+In the 1920s, architects began to prioritize spatial rationalization, but the principles of Expressionism found renewed development in the post-war period.

 Why was Expressionism most developed in Germany?